-Once connected, WebSentry connects securely with Seresco's remote servers and begins sending performance data every 60 seconds, 24 hours a day, 7 days a week - for the ultimate in performance monitoring.
+WebSentry delivers incomparable value and is installed on every Seresco dehumidifier.
+WebSentry automatically connects securely with our remote servers and sends performance data 24 hours a day, 7 days a week - for the ultimate in remote monitoring for your equipment and your peace of mind.